- FSOS 1211, 4 credits

 View the Instructor Applicant Handbook for course-specific qualifications and application steps.

-The course uses a digital course packet that includes 30 articles available through the U of M library database.
+The course uses a digital course packet that includes 30 articles available through the U of M Library database.
 These readings are accessible to all students, including CIS students.
-There are four additional readings that require purchase; they cost approximately $18.

 Frequently Asked Questions